 Do you want a chance to adventure in some of the most famous fantasy worlds there ever were?
 With D&D Online you can set foot in the Forgotten Realms and the land of Eberron, stepping into the well-worn boots of a thief or a spellcaster as you fight dragons and demons.
 It’s not often you get high fantasy for free.

-Tribes is probably the fastest FPS in the world.
+Tribes is one of the fastest FPS games in the world.
 It’s set across huge levels of open valleys and leafy forests: you zip through them by skiing down mountains and jetting up hillsides.
 Just be aware that success comes from both ultra-fast reactions and clever teamwork.

 World of Warplanes

 Seize the free-to-play concepts behind World of Tanks, take them to the skies, and you have World of Warplanes, a game of whirling dogfights and nail-biting bombing runs for teams of jet bombers and biplanes alike.
 It’s getting sleeker and shinier with every release.

 Do you want to shoot all the guns and make all the decisions?
 War isn’t all about what happens on the front line, but nor is it about the decisions made back at headquarters, so Heroes & Generals is the perfect game for players who want to try a bit of both.
 The game has been tailored for a variety of Heroes & Generals players, so there’s something for all different skill levels.

 It says something about how special PC gaming is that one of the best platformers we’ve ever seen is still free.
 Spelunky is inspired by the 8-bit classics, but it procedurally generates its levels so that you have something new to explore every time you play.
 It also has snakes, boulders, ice caves, and more bats than you can shake your shotgun at.
 If you can find one in the darkness.